blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The Link Functions will be updated to handle Link Types, removing the `path` fields and instead using the URI of the Link Type.

-### Block Schemas
+### block Schemas

-Block schemas will need to be updated to be built using the types outlined above, the specifics of this are explored in-depth in the Reference-Level Explanation, however the basic premise is that instead of writing new definitions inline in every block schema, instead the properties and links should be defined as references to their respective types.
+block schemas will need to be updated to be built using the types outlined above, the specifics of this are explored in-depth in the Reference-Level Explanation, however the basic premise is that instead of writing new definitions inline in every block schema, instead the properties and links should be defined as references to their respective types.
 If a type does not exist for a given property then it will need to be created, and so on.

 ### Structure-based Queries

-Queries on the structure of data (those which do not directly reference an exact Entity Type), such as `AggregateEntities`, `AggregateEntityType` and any future methods the BlockProtocol supports, behave somewhat similarly to expressing a type.
+Queries on the structure of data (those which do not directly reference an exact Entity Type), such as `AggregateEntities`, `AggregateEntityType` and any future methods the blockProtocol supports, behave somewhat similarly to expressing a type.
 Requiring combinations of properties, constraints, etc. will need to refer to the respective Property Types, Link Types, etc.

 ### Link Constraints